-- i.
-All incumbent members of the Board of Directors; - ii.
-All Key Officers of IMI who are or may be in possession of material non-public information about IMI because of their responsibilities.
-Key officers of IMI include the Chief Executive Officer, President, Senior Managing Directors, Managing Directors, Vice Presidents, Assistant Vice Presidents and managers wherever they be assigned or seconded to the subsidiaries; - iii.
-All consultant and advisers of IMI, and other IMI employees who are made aware of undisclosed material information from time to time until such information has been publicly disclosed. - iv.
-Member of the immediate families of the abovementioned Covered Persons who are living in the same household as the Covered Persons
+- 1. All incumbent members of the Board of Directors; - 2.
+All Key Officers of IMI, who are or may be in possession of material non-public information about IMI because of their responsibilities.
+Key officers of IMI include the Chief Executive Officer, President, Senior Managing Directors, Managing Directors, Vice Presidents, Assistant Vice Presidents and managers wherever they be assigned or seconded to the subsidiaries; - 3.
+All consultants and advisers of IMI, and other IMI employees who are made aware of undisclosed material information from time to time until such information has been publicly disclosed. - 4.
+Member of the immediate families of the abovementioned Covered Persons who are living in the same household as the Covered Person